paulcpederson/blog/README.md

 ## License

-Words and content are mine (©Paul C Pederson, 2015), but the tech is yours (ISC).
+Words, content, and design are mine (©Paul C Pederson, 2015), but the tech is yours (ISC).